aliyun/terraform-provider-alicloud/website/docs/r/log_audit.html.markdown

 ## Import

+-> **NOTE:** The UI settings of collection policy scripts for related products (such as rds, slb and etc.) will be cleared when imported using terraform.
+So you need to modify collection policy scripts directly if you want to edit collection policy in terraform.

 Log audit can be imported using the id, e.g.

 ```
 $ terraform import alicloud_log_audit.example tf-audit-test
 ```

-The UI settings of collection policy scripts for related products (such as rds, slb and etc.) will be cleared when imported using terraform.
-So you need to modify collection policy scripts directly if you want to edit collection policy in terraform.